Developing Digital Identity and Student Opportunities in a Public Archaeology Degree Program

 Cite this Record

 Developing Digital Identity and Student Opportunities in a Public Archaeology Degree Program.
 Kate Ellenberger, Katherine Seeber.
-Presented at Society for Historical Archaeology, Albuquerque, NM.
+Presented at Society for Historical Archaeology, New Orleans, Louisiana.
 2018 ( tDAR id: 441402)

 This Resource is Part of the Following Collections